 PayPal for stays in some countries

 Expect additional fees at checkout

-These should all be included in your final amount that you pay once your host accepts your reservation request.
-Here’s what that looks like:
+These costs should all be included in your final amount you pay once your host accepts your reservation request.
+Here’s an example:

 Does Airbnb have sales?